prakulcodes/naina-birthday/README.md

 # Birthday Story Animation

-A 30-second animated story website built with HTML, CSS, and JavaScript — designed as a birthday gift.
+An animated story website built with HTML, CSS, and JavaScript — designed as a birthday gift.

 ---